trobjohn/termborn/README.md

 ## Status

-This is a small, intentionally constrained v1-style project.
+This is a small, intentionally constrained verion 0 style project.

 That is a feature, not a bug.